About Exiern & Characters

 It may be good to be the king, but when you are in charge of the largest nation in the land you better be a damn good king!
 Urtica has certainly proven he has what it takes.
 An individual who has proven he can be equally just and concerned for his people as he is willing to poison (or not) those who have angered him or interfered with his plans…he’s also not above simply stabbing them in the belly himself.

 He is also the father of Princess Peonie, which must come with its own set of concerns.
-He recently officially appointed Tiffany the princess’ guardian in order to fulfill the absent Queen’s last request to him.
-Technically Tiffany has betrothed herself to a royal marriage for her rescue of Peonie, and the King has indicated that if his daughter is unable to uphold that part of the reward he is more than willing to satisfy that portion himself, although Tiffany has turned it down.
+He recently appointed Typhan-Knee the princess’ guardian in order to fulfill the absent Queen’s last request to him.
+Technically Typhan-Knee has betrothed himself to a royal marriage for the rescue of Peonie, and the King has indicated that if his daughter is unable to uphold that part of the reward he is more than willing to satisfy that portion himself, although Typhan-Knee has turned it down despite a mutual attraction.

 Mira was an innocent young girl who fancied Ctyx.
 She followed him to Urtica’s kingdom only to wind up killed during an altercation, and her form later stolen by a skinwalker.
 Her body was later located and retrieved by Ctyx.